Shamsur Rahman Kallue: Early life and career

-Shams ur Rehman Kallue was the only surviving son of Brigadier F. R. Kallue.
-He attended Doon's School, Dhera Doon from where he completed his senior Cambridge.
+Shams ur Rehman Kallue was the only surviving son of Brigadier Haji F. R. Kallue and Zubeda Begum (11 May 1910 - 5 March 1997).
+His father Brigadier Fazal ur Rehman (F.R.)
+Kallue graduated from Royal Military College, Sandhurst in 1927.
+He was commissioned in 5th Battalion of 5th Marhatta Light Infantry (MLI).
+Later, he became the first Indian Commanding Officer (CO) of 5th Battalion of the 8th Punjab Regiment.

+Shamsur Rehman attended Doon's School, Dhera Doon from where he completed his senior Cambridge.
 Later he received his education from Gordon College, Rawalpindi.
 After that he joined 5th Pakistan Military Academy (PMA) long course and was commissioned in 1951 in 5 Probyn's Horse regiment.

 Kallue served as the ninth DG ISI after Hamid Gul.

-The American intelligence agency CIA wanted him to meet Masoud to put forward U.S. interests in the region.
+The American intelligence agency CIA wanted him to meet Massoud to put forward U.S. interests in the region.